torvalds/linux/Documentation/core-api/printk-formats.rst

 The additional ``h``, ``n``, ``b``, and ``l`` specifiers are used to specify host, network, big or little endian order addresses respectively.
-Where no specifier is provided the default network/big endian order is used.
+Where anal specifier is provided the default network/big endian order is used.

 Passed by reference.